 Superserve local communities

-Alongside much higher levels of viewing across linear live viewing and ITV Hub, your campaign will be seen by more people than a year ago too.
-To de-risk further, book your campaign week-by-week, capitalising on late access to airtime without penalty as we aim to make TV buying more flexible.
-For instance, you could make the following weekly savings year-on-year with 100 TVRs targeting adults (SAP):
+Alongside higher levels of viewing across linear live viewing and ITV Hub, your campaign will be seen by more people than a year ago too.
+To de-risk further, book your campaign week-by-week, capitalising on late access to airtime without penalty as we aim to make TV and VOD buying more flexible.

 Test and learn as you scale up again